Post Master's degree in Communications for Intelligent Transport Systems (ITS)

 This program targets:

-- graduate students with a Master's degree and engineers that are willing to specialize in the rapidly growing vehicular networking and ITS community,
+Students who already hold a Master's degree (or equivalent) and engineers that are willing to specialize in the rapidly growing vehicular networking and ITS community,

 |T||MobAdv||3.00||Mobile Advanced Networks|